n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

 # Invoice Ninja

-The Invoice Ninja node allows you to automate work in Invoice Ninja, and integrate Invoice Ninja with other applications. n8n has built-in support for a wide range of Invoice Ninja features, including creating, updating, deleting, and getting clients, expense, invoice, payments and quotes.
+Use the Invoice Ninja node to automate work in Invoice Ninja, and integrate Invoice Ninja with other applications. n8n has built-in support for a wide range of Invoice Ninja features, including creating, updating, deleting, and getting clients, expense, invoice, payments and quotes.

 On this page, you'll find a list of operations the Invoice Ninja node supports and links to more resources.